 - Experience with HVAC systems and air ducting

-- Experienced in NX or other CAD package with a solid understanding and application of geometric dimensioning and tolerancing (GD&T) per ASME Y14.5-1994 and tolerance stackup analysis
+- Experienced in NX or other CAD packages with a solid understanding and application of geometric dimensioning and tolerancing (GD&T) per ASME Y14.5-1994 and tolerance stack-up analysis

 - Experience with structural analysis methods in order to optimize hardware to strength requirements as well as to evaluate for life and fracture